inspire-group/PatchDEMUX/scripts/readme.txt

 (i.e., these correspond to the basic 4-way validation of the defense)

 train should be separate, caching scripts should have a folder, etc.

+For the package READMEs, should have a link to the main repo and say go there for more details.